We will examine the Top 5 airbrush brand we have selected for you with the title of Best Airbrush for Miniatures and Models.

 This is once again a gravity-fed gun.

-This is an ultra fine air brush that allows spray patterns up to 1/1000 of an inch!
+This is an ultra-fine airbrush that allows spraying patterns up to 1/1000 of an inch!
 A softer trigger also provides extremely precise control, while the gravity feed is well chosen for the purpose.
 This is an excellent airbrush for models and miniatures like the Warhammer 40k.

 However, airflow and precision slightly reflect the low price.
 It is definitely fit for purpose, but if you spend more, you will see a more consistent experience.